AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-options.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Options Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-options.html) instead.

 A drop-down list can be configured to provide your use with a range of values for selection: